 (Credit: Gizmodo )

-• Of the two phones in prior leaks, only one shows up here: The Turtle vertical slider.
+• The early Pink renders leaked to us back in September?
+Those are exactly the same ones included in the proposal. • Of the two phones in prior leaks, only one shows up here: The Turtle vertical slider.
 It's a messaging phone, basically--one part Pre, and two parts Sidekick.
 (Or maybe three.)

 • Verizon is a launch partner for the device, and probably an exclusive carrier.
 The branding and marketing in the documents suggests a joint Microsoft/Verizon launch, but another carrier isn't completely out of the question.